devGustavoFerreira/Dapper.Repository/README.md

 Relational table query(join, lazy loading) etc. will not be added.

-We've created this for studying purposes only, any use other than that is not guaranteed.
+We've created this for studying purposes only.

 # Usage
 ````